Exemption to transit through New Zealand

 - be confirmed as low risk of having or spreading COVID-19.

-People granted a transit exemption will be provided with transport to and from managed isolation facilities.
-You must wear face masks and physical distancing must be observed.
+If you are granted a transit exemption, you'll be provided with transport to and from managed isolation facilities.

 How to apply